ilkkamtk/WSK/Week1/HTML-recap.md

 ## Assignment

 1. Create a simple HTML document.
-Requrements:
+Requirements:
    - The document should have a title.
    - The document should have a heading.
    - The document should have a paragraph.